 The scientific research done

-It is important to point out that for Research & Development (R&D), with a scale ranging from basic research, via applied research to the actually development work (for making the products fulfilling the science), the further we come away from basic research, and towards development work, the further we go towards transdisciplinarity (tvärvetenskaphet in Swedish).
-This can be seen in for example one of many resulting products of System Collaboration, the TDSD method for software development, that need to follow all 'activated' axioms from many different scientific disciplines, in order to make an organization flourish.
-This is also why the term transdisciplinary is used throughout System Collaboration, and clearly differed from interdisciplinary, since it is not about making new disciplines out from a deep knowledge in a mother discipline, commonly associated with interdisciplinary work.
-A transdisciplinary approach is 'above' the disciplines, actually wiping out the disciplines in the solution, i.e., only strictly following the science, the axioms within them.
+It is important to point out that for Research & Development (R&D) in an organization, with a scale ranging from basic research, via applied research to the actually development work (for making the products fulfilling the science), the further we come away from basic research, and towards development work, the further we go towards transdisciplinarity (tvärvetenskaphet in Swedish).
+This can be seen in for example one of many resulting products of System Collaboration, the TDSD method for software development, that fulfils all the needed and necessary 'activated' axioms from many different scientific disciplines, in order to make an organization flourish.
+This is also why the term transdisciplinary is used throughout System Collaboration, and clearly is differed from interdisciplinary, since it is not about making new disciplines out from a deep knowledge in a mother discipline, commonly associated with interdisciplinary work.
+A transdisciplinary approach is 'above' and through the disciplines at the same time.
+It is about wiping out the thinking of any premade disciplines in the solution for the wholeness of the system and its parts, i.e., securing that all the science are fulfilled; the axioms within the different scientific disciplines.

-It is also important to point out that practical experience of product development in waterfall, Lean product development and agile ways of working over decades, showed many kinds of repeated organizational problems (symptoms) in different domains, which was the reason why the research started.
-The fact that these high number of symptoms, mainly only leading to a few, and often the same root causes no matter way of working or domain, gave the understanding that it could not be a coincidence.
+It is also important to point out that practical experience of product development in waterfall, Lean product development and agile ways of working over decades, showed many kinds of repeated organizational problems (symptoms) in different domains, which was the reason why this research started.
+The fact that these high number of symptoms, mainly seemed to lead to a few, and often the same root causes no matter way of working or domain, gave the understanding that it could not be a coincidence, and therefore must be investigated.